sm5525v2/url_shortener/README.md

 ### Initial Testing

-I tested the URL shortening functionality with 10,000 requests using JMeter.
+I tested the URL shortening functionality with 10,000 requests / sec using JMeter.
 The results showed that approximately 7% of the requests resulted in errors.
 These errors were primarily due to the response time of Cassandra, the primary database.

 ### Performance Issue

-- **Issue:** Approximately 7% error rate during 10,000 request performance test.
+- **Issue:** Approximately 7% error rate during 10,000 requests / sec performance test.
 - **Root Cause:** Cassandra response time.

 ### Solution: Redis Cache Implementation